 As a result, the survey suggests that women’s wellbeing has fallen significantly since the pandemic: only one third of women consider their mental wellbeing today to be “good” or “extremely good,” compared to 68% prior to the pandemic.
 With their mental wellbeing on the decline, women around the world are concerned about the impact of their mental health on their career: 29% of women who said their career isn’t progressing as fast as they would like point to poor mental health as a major contributing factor.

 According to the survey, women who identify as LGBT+ and/or women of color were even more likely to report lower levels of mental wellbeing and satisfaction with work/life balance, compared to all respondents.

-A culture problem: Women continue to experience non-inclusive behaviors in the workplace
+A culture problem: Women continue to experience non-inclusive behaviours in the workplace

-While many organizations tout their commitment to an inclusive workplace, many women are continuing to experience non-inclusive working environments.
-Over half of surveyed women say they have experienced some form of harassment or non-inclusive behavior at work in the past year – ranging from unwanted physical contact and disparaging remarks to having their judgment questioned and being given fewer advancement opportunities on account of their gender.
+While many organisations tout their commitment to an inclusive workplace, many women are continuing to experience non-inclusive working environments.
+Over half of surveyed women say they have experienced some form of harassment or non-inclusive behaviour at work in the past year – ranging from unwanted physical contact and disparaging remarks to having their judgment questioned and being given fewer advancement opportunities on account of their gender.

-Most women who experience these behaviors do not report them to their employer, particularly the non-inclusive behaviors they feel are less “serious.”
-A quarter of women cite fear of career reprisal as the top factor for not reporting these behaviors.
-In some cases, organizations may not even have the appropriate reporting mechanisms in place: only 31% of the women surveyed believe that their company currently has a process for reporting discrimination and harassment.
+Most women who experience these behaviours do not report them to their employer, particularly the non-inclusive behaviours they feel are less “serious.”
+A quarter of women cite fear of career reprisal as the top factor for not reporting these behaviours.
+In some cases, organisations may not even have the appropriate reporting mechanisms in place: only 31% of the women surveyed believe that their company currently has a process for reporting discrimination and harassment.

 Women considering leaving: Employers not adequately supporting their workforces